 In addition, 1440p provides the perfect pixel-per-inch ratio of 108 PPI on the 27″ screen of this curved gaming monitor which results in sharp details and plenty of screen real estate without any scaling necessary whatsoever.

-VA panels also have wide 178-degree viewing angles, so there will be no big shifts in contrast, brightness, or color when you look at the screen from skewed angles.
+VA panels also have wide 178-degree viewing angles, so there will be no major shifts in contrast, brightness, or color when you look at the screen from distorted angles.

 In comparison to other panel technologies (IPS and TN), you get the best contrast ratio, but also the slowest response time which will result in visible trailing of fast-moving objects.

 The main downside of the Samsung C27JG50 monitor is that it has no FreeSync support which is weird considering FreeSync is royalty-free and that its implementation wouldn’t have raised the monitor’s price.

 Understandably, this will be a big deal-breaker for most people, especially now that FreeSync works with compatible NVIDIA cards as well.

 FreeSync synchronizes the monitor’s refresh rate to the GPU’s frame rate which eliminates screen tearing and stuttering within the variable refresh rate (VRR) range which usually amounts to around 48-144Hz.

 Now, at higher frame rates, screen tearing is not that noticeable, so if you’re just playing undemanding eSports titles with uncapped FPS, you might not care for FreeSync.
 However, in this case, you’d be better off with a cheaper 27″ 1440p 144Hz gaming monitor with a 1ms TN panel or with a 1080p 240Hz 1ms display.

 Screen tearing is also one of those things that becomes more evident only after you’d gotten used to variable refresh rate.
 So, if you have never used FreeSync/G-SYNC, you may not notice tearing or be sensitive to it whereas if you’re used to VRR, screen tearing will be even more bothersome to you.

 The bottom line is that you should definitely have FreeSync at least as an option.
 You may not need it right now, depending on your PC rig and the games you play, but sooner or later, new and more demanding games will get released and you’ll wish you had invested in a gaming monitor with VRR.